 Hope you all enjoy it!

 What’s really great is that this chili paste can be stored for up to a month, so you can always have it on hand to use for any meal of your choosing.
 Whether it’s a marinade, dipping sauce, or condiment, this stuff goes brilliantly with a whole range of things.
 Be adventurous!

 Make sure you have a blender on hand for this, as well as a wok or frying pan, and you’ll be set!

-- 4 oz of dried red chili cut with scissors
+- 4 oz dried red chili ends cut off

 - 2 green onions chopped

 - Soak the chilies in warm water for 20 minutes

 - Drain the chillies and put them along with everything else in a blender.